Workflows

 Transcript model

-Understand how agentscript normalizes Claude Code and Codex JSONL into stable renderable blocks.
+Understand how agentscript normalizes Claude Code and Codex JSONL into stable renderable blocks and turns.

 Stable blocks